 1) The maximum permitted weight of the car, plus caravan, depends on when the driver passed their test.
 If it was after January 1, with an ordinary category B licence, the load cannot legally exceed 3,500kg, known as the Maximum Authorised Mass (MAM).
 That weight includes any passengers.
 The law is in place because exceeding the weight can run the risk of damaging the suspension and making the vehicle dangerous.
 The weight of your car can be found in the owner’s manual.
 You could also take your caravan and car to a public weighbridge, which will give a more accurate reading.
 Find out more about towing weights and driving licences here.

 2) A quick check inside the caravan could save breakages or travel damage; make sure all windows and doors (internal and external) are closed, and locked if possible.
 Stow away any loose items so that they do not rattle about or break.
-It’s also worth checking that your battery, perhaps purchased from a company such as Pure Drive Batteries, is charged a week or two before you leave.
+It’s also worth checking that your battery is charged a week or two before you leave.

 3) Caravan drivers must be able to see 20 metres behind them, and four metres either side of the van.
 With this in mind 95% of caravanners have towing mirrors fitted to their vehicles.
 Check that your vehicle complies with the law, and fit additional E-marked mirrors if necessary, as prosecution could lead to a £1,000 fine and three points on your licence.